-The environmental studies certificate program is an 18-credit certificate that is designed for individuals who already hold a bachelor's degree and are seeking additional academic credit in the environmental field to expand their knowledge and career opportunities, such as those employed with engineering firms.This 18-credit certificate consists of required and elective courses and it is recommended that prospective students complete college level courses in chemistry, biology and mathematics before enrolling in the program.
+The environmental studies certificate program is an 18-credit certificate that is designed for individuals who already hold a bachelor's degree in the environmental sciences and are looking to expand their knowledge and career opportunities.
+It is recommended that prospective students have college-level experience in chemistry, biology and mathematics before enrolling in the program.
 A bachelor's degree is a prerequisite for admission to the environmental studies certificate program.

 Program Requirements: 18 credits